justinlettau/sql-source-control/README.md

         // directory to place scripted files into (relative to config file) "root": "./_sql-database",

+        // directory to script procs (relative to root) "procs": "./stored-procedures",

+        // directory to script schemas (relative to root) "schemas": "./schemas",

         // directory to script scalar functions (relative to root) "scalar-valued": "./functions/scalar-valued",

         // directory to script table functions (relative to root) "table-valued": "./functions/table-valued",

-        // directory to script procs (relative to root) "procs": "./stored-procedures",

         // directory to script tables (relative to root) "tables": "./tables",